putnamalbert/BACnet-Segmentation/Puzzle0.md

 * BACnet System Monitoring - What is the model number of the Cimetrics core management device?
 What is the out of (BACnet) band way of propagating messages and alerts in an IT/cloud friendly way?
 * BACnet Certificate Management - What is perhaps the most key role in a BACnet SC Certificate issuing workflow?

-Here is an example submission to the arbiter:
+Here is an example submission (wrong but valid format) to the arbiter:

 0 Edge Enterprise

 1 Routers

 2 TCPIP

 3 B3075, SbC3000, SbC4100 - TEC, PCX

 4 exe

 5 zip

 6 tset

 7 SbC2000, IRC

 8 webserver

 Send as an email to cpeterson@cimetrics.com.